ADA-GWU/1-basics-of-pl-KananIsmayilov2002/README.md

 # TASK 1
 ## Investigation of Endianness: Big Endian vs. Little Endian
 ## Introduction
-Endianness refers to the order in which bytes are arranged within larger data types when stored in computer memory.
-The two primary types of endianness are big-endian and little-endian.
-Understanding endianness is crucial for system programming, data serialization, and network communications, as it can affect data interpretation across different platforms and architectures.
+Endianness is a concept in computing that refers to the way bytes are ordered within larger data types, like integers or floating-point numbers, when stored in memory.
+There are two primary types of endianness: big-endian and little-endian

 ## Big Endian
-In a big-endian system, the most significant byte (the "big end") of a multi-byte data type is stored at the lowest memory address.
-For example, the hexadecimal value 0x12345678 would be stored in memory as:
+In big-endian format, the most significant byte is stored at the smallest memory address.
+For instance, if we have a 32-bit integer like 0x12345678, the byte 0x12 would be stored first, followed by 0x34, 0x56, and finally 0x78.
+This ordering feels intuitive to many because it mirrors how we read numbers, starting from the left (most significant) and moving to the right (least significant).

-Address    Value
-0x00       0x12
-0x01       0x34
-0x02       0x56
-0x03       0x78
-Big-endian is commonly used in network protocols and some computer architectures (like SPARC and PowerPC), making it the default format for data transmission over networks.

-## Advantages of Big Endian
-Human Readability: The order of bytes matches the way humans read numbers, which can simplify debugging and data interpretation.

-Network Standards: Many network protocols use big-endian, ensuring consistency when transmitting data across different systems.
 ## Little Endian
-In a little-endian system, the least significant byte (the "little end") is stored at the lowest memory address.
-Using the same example, the value 0x12345678 would be stored as:

-Address    Value
-0x00       0x78
-0x01       0x56
-0x02       0x34
-0x03       0x12
+On the other hand, little-endian reverses this order.
+Using the same example, 0x78 would be stored first, then 0x56, 0x34, and finally 0x12.
+The least significant byte comes first in memory.
+While this may seem counterintuitive at first, there are some benefits.
+Little-endian can make certain mathematical operations, particularly those involving low-order bytes, slightly more efficient.
+This is because the least significant parts are processed first, which can lead to faster performance in specific scenarios.
 Little-endian is the predominant format used by x86 and x86-64 architectures, which power most personal computers and servers today.

 ## Advantages of Little Endian
 Ease of Incrementing: Little-endian makes it easier to increment multi-byte values, as the least significant byte is accessed first.